-A 400 km Audax, long-distance cycling event from Lancashire to the Yorkshire Dales and back again – in a day!
+A 400 km Audax, long-distance cycling event from Lancashire to the North Yorkshire Moors and back again – in a day!

 Start: Burnley, Lancashire